Santa Fe YouthBuild

 Santa Fe YouthBuild plays a critical role in uplifting youth and enabling them to become contributing members of their communities.
 Obstacles to success include youth unemployment rates in Santa Fe County that were approximately 19% in 2018, compared to the national unemployment rate of 9% for a comparable age group.
 Challenges to unemployment begin with low high school graduation rates in Santa Fe County, which were 68.3% in 2018 compared to the State average of 72% and a national average of 84.6%.
 The cost of housing in Santa Fe is 29% higher than the national average.
 Santa Fe YouthBuild is not only committed to improving these statistics but to creating a workforce that can meet the demands for builders and culinary professionals in Santa Fe.
 YouthBuild’s participants are demonstrating their commitment to Santa Fe during the COVID-19 crisis by preparing and distributing meals to students who relied on school meals to fill meal gaps.

-• Preparation and delivery of 1,400 daily meals daily for Santa Fe Public Schools prior to the COVID-19 crisis
+• Preparation and delivery of daily meals for local schools, community groups, and contracts with the City of Santa Fe to support unhoused residents

 • 100% of Santa Fe YouthBuild Construction Plus Culinary Arts team attained their college credits after they had completed and exceeded the anticipated on the job-training in the YouthWorks kitchen at El Rancho de Las Golondrinas (this attainment is in alignment with the Restaurant Ready curriculum).